Huaneng Power International (NYSE:HNP) Shares Gap Down to $20.01

 Shares of Huaneng Power International, Inc. (NYSE:HNP) gapped down before the market opened on Monday .
 The stock had previously closed at $20.01, but opened at $19.48.
 Huaneng Power International shares last traded at $19.34, with a volume of 218 shares trading hands.

 Several equities analysts recently issued reports on HNP shares.
+JPMorgan Chase & Co. raised shares of Huaneng Power International from a “neutral” rating to an “overweight” rating in a report on Monday, October 11th.
 Zacks Investment Research raised shares of Huaneng Power International from a “sell” rating to a “hold” rating in a report on Tuesday, September 14th.
-JPMorgan Chase & Co. upgraded shares of Huaneng Power International from a “neutral” rating to an “overweight” rating in a research report on Monday, October 11th.

 The company has a debt-to-equity ratio of 0.97, a current ratio of 0.50 and a quick ratio of 0.44.
 The firm’s 50-day simple moving average is $19.54 and its two-hundred day simple moving average is $16.24.